PipedreamHQ/pipedream/docs/docs/components/api/README.md

 #### Referencing a specific version of a package

-_This logic currently applies only to sources_.
+_This currently applies only to sources_.

 If you'd like to use a _specific_ version of a package in a source, you can add that version in the `require` string, for example: `require("axios@0.19.2")`.
 Moreover, you can pass the same version specifiers that npm and other tools allow to specify allowed [semantic version](https://semver.org/) upgrades.
 For example: